rhoai-mlops/lab-instructions/docs/8-the-supporting-acts/4-code-analysis.md

     oc login --server=https://api.<TRIMMED_CLUSTER_DOMAIN>:6443 -u <USER_NAME> -p <PASSWORD>
     ```

 5. Before extending the pipeline with SonarQube, we can run the code quality checks from our IDE.
-Fist, let's install the `pysonar` library.
+First, let's install the `pysonar` library.

     ```bash
     pip install pysonar-scanner